Timbertop: Scrubby Hill

+Swimming/Drinking Dams

+At the rear of the school lie two dams, the Swimming Dam (Bottom Dam), and the Drinking Water Dam (Top Dam).
+Almost all of the school's drinking supply originates from the Drinking Dam, where it is treated with UV, and transported around the school.
+The Swimming Dam is often used in the warmer months for sports lessons and a swimming test, but is also home to the "Head of the Dam", a parody of the Head of the River, a large rowing event held in Victoria and other states in Australia, of which Geelong Grammar School takes part.
+Pool doughnuts are assembled and taped together in such a way to resemble a rowing boat, and students, using their arms as oars, must paddle from one side of the river to the other in a race.

+Timbertop Creek

+Flowing directly through the middle of the campus, Timbertop Creek begins near the summit of Mount Timbertop, flows down Rhyolite Falls, before it passes through campus, where it reaches Monty's Weir, then onward through B Unit Flat, the Country Club, the base of Bald Hill and finally converges with the Delatite River off-campus near the township of Merrijig.
+The creek typically flows at its strongest in late winter/early spring as a result of snowmelt from further upstream.

+Vineyard

+Timbertop is home to a small vineyard which was planted in the late 1980s.
+The vineyard, owned by Ross Ritchie Wines, produces red wines including nebbiolo and merlot.
+Students who undertake agriculture, particularly viticulture, take part in the grape treading process and other wine-making processes.

 Notable people

-In 1966, King Charles III attended Timbertop for six months.
-The event was widely publicised.
-In 1973, the then Prince Charles said that his time at Timbertop was the most enjoyable part of his whole education.
+In 1966, Prince Charles (now King Charles III) attended Timbertop for six months.
+This was widely publicised at the time.
+In 1973, Prince Charles said that his time at Timbertop was the most enjoyable part of his whole education.

-In 1983, former UK Prime Minister, Boris Johnson, took a gap year as a teaching assistant at Timbertop.
+In 1983, the former UK prime minister Boris Johnson took a gap year as a teaching assistant at Timbertop.

-In 1998, Missy Higgins attended Timbertop in M Unit, where she wrote the song All For Believing.
-In 2001, the song would win Triple J's "Unearthed" competition.
-She wrote the lyrics of this song into the inside of the roof of her Unit.
+In 1998, the musician Missy Higgins attended Timbertop in M Unit, where she wrote the song "All for Believing".
+In 2001, the song won the Triple J Unearthed competition.
+She wrote the lyrics of the song inside the roof of her unit.

 In the late 1980s, writer John Marsden worked at Timbertop as head of English.
 While there, he made the decision to write for teenagers, following his dissatisfaction with his students' apathy towards reading, or the observation that teenagers simply weren't reading any more.
-Marsden then wrote So Much to Tell You in only three weeks, and the book was published in 1987.
-The book sold record numbers and won numerous awards including "Book of the Year" as awarded by the Children's Book Council of Australia (CBCA).
+Marsden then wrote So Much to Tell You in only three week and was published in 1987.
+The book was a best seller and won numerous awards including "Book of the Year" from the Children's Book Council of Australia (CBCA).